guidedhacking/GH-Offset-Dumper/README.md

 - Supports dumping from a main exe, and multiple modules at once.
 - Supports relative branch signatures
-- Does not support netvars
+- Does not support netvars when dumping from disk

 #